 Some questions to consider before deciding are: What will your S.O. do when you are busy?
 Will you feel guilty if you have little waking time to spend with your S.O.?
 Will your S.O. feel comfortable relating to the other Kinhaven participants as an individual separate from you?
 Will you make the effort to get to know others if your S.O. is there?

-What about the Final Performance?
+What about the concluding performance?

 What about when I’m not practicing?